 --Please read the following before accessing the CALPUFF modeling system--

-The files associated with this system, e.g., executables/source code, preprocessors, associated utilities, test cases, selected meteorological data sets and documentation can be found on TRC's website.
+The files associated with this system, e.g., executables/source code, preprocessors, associated utilities, test cases, selected meteorological data sets and documentation can be found on Exponent's website.
 Support documents related to CALPUFF can be found on this website and are listed below.
-TRC will provide updates and changes as necessary for the CALPUFF modeling system on their website.
-Users entering the TRC website will have the opportunity to register their e-mail addresses in order to receive notices of any updates to the system.
+Exponent will provide updates and changes as necessary for the CALPUFF modeling system on their website.
+Users entering the Exponent website will have the opportunity to register their e-mail addresses in order to receive notices of any updates to the system.
 This registration is voluntary and not necessary to access the system files.

 The current regulatory version of the CALPUFF Modeling System includes: